KhaelK138/KhaelK138.github.io/markdown/RedTeaming.md

     - Backdooring domain:
       - `./mass_user_add_local.sh`
         - This adds a bunch of users to the domain
+    - MSSQL server:
+      - Theoretically, we could set up an additional MSSQL server in order
 - Web apps:
   - Get in, change passwords, modify something about the web app or use it for access